 Autism & ADHD Assessments

-At Inner Eastern Psychology, some psychologists are able to conduct formal assessments for ASD and / or ADHD.
-Please note that these formal assessments require additional training.
-Thus only a few clinicians are able to conduct these specific assessments.
+At Inner Eastern Psychology, in addition to ASD and / or ADHD-informed therapy and support, formal assessments are available.
+Please note that these formal assessments require additional training, thus only a few clinicians are able to conduct these specific assessments.

 Assessment for neurodiversity can be provided to both children and adults.